 To remain in satisfactory academic progress, you are required to maintain ongoing completion of at least 67% of credit hours attempted.

-If you complete less than 67% of the credit hours attempted, or if your cumulative grade point average falls below the required level, you will be placed on Financial Aid Warning for one semester.
+If you complete less than 67% of the credit hours attempted, or if your cumulative grade point average falls below the required level, you will be ineligible for further financial aid and placed on Financial Aid Suspension.